-    Rappler has been targeted by the Philippine government in recent months.
+Rappler has been targeted by the Philippine government recently.
+In November, authorities said they had grounds to indict Ressa and Rappler for tax evasion and failure to file returns, a move CPJ condemned.
 In January, the Securities and Exchange Commission ordered Rappler's registration to be revoked.
 The next month, the government banned the website, which Duterte characterized as "fake news," from covering official presidential palace events.
 But Rappler continues to operate, with Ressa challenging what she sees as a politicized decision by the commission that is aimed at stifling critical coverage.

 Ressa has been a journalist in Asia for more than 30 years, most of them as CNN's bureau chief in Manila, then Jakarta.
 During that time, she served as the network's lead investigative reporter focusing on terrorism in Southeast Asia.
 In 2005, she took the helm of ABS-CBN News and Current Affairs, and for six years managed more than 1,000 journalists for the largest multi-platform news operation in the Philippines.
 Her work aimed to redefine journalism by combining traditional broadcast, new media, and mobile phone technology for social change.
 In 1987, Ressa helped found the independent production company Probe.